TWs: internalized racism/classism/ableism, impacts of racism/classism/ableism, violence discussed, gender fuckery, stalking, smoking

 “Everybody keeps saying that, but everybody else seems new to it, too.”

 He made a little affirmative noise at that.
-I wasn’t as intimidated by him out here, although I realized with a bit of surprise that he did have six fingers – it just took a moment to count them, especially when he had them half-hidden in his pockets.
+I wasn’t as intimidated by him out here, although I realized with a bit of surprise that he did have six fingers—it just took a moment to count them, especially when he had them half-hidden in his pockets.
+Then he glanced at me, a few of the loose braids at the front of his hair falling into his face.
+They were the same length—I don’t know why that amused me so much.
+Probably because of the annoyed expression he made when he batted them away.
+“We’re not like the one in there who can’t keep her ears to herself, but you’re thinking about us.
+Just spit it out.”

 More or less sounded about right.
 I wasn’t even sure if I counted as one person half the time.
 “Okay, so, there’s…five of you?”